My Heart Will Go On: Critical reception

-The song was generally well received by music critics.
-AllMusic senior editor Stephen Thomas Erlewine wrote that the song "shines the most brilliantly" and marked it as a standout track from the Let's Talk About Love album.
+"My Heart Will Go On" received mostly positive reviews.
+AllMusic senior editor Stephen Thomas Erlewine wrote that it "shines the most brilliantly" and marked it as a standout track from the Let's Talk About Love album.
 Another AllMusic reviewer, single editor Heather Phares, who rated the single 4 out of 5 stars, wrote, "Indeed, her performances of it on VH1 Divas, the 1998 Academy Awards (wearing the film's 'Heart of the Ocean' pendant, no less), and on her 1997 album Let's Talk About Love have cemented 'My Heart Will Go On' as the quintessence of Dion's sweeping, romantic style".
-Larry Flick from Billboard called it a "stately ballad", noting that the song "woos with romantic lyrics and a melancholy melody that is fleshed out with a weeping flute solo".
-He added, "There's no denying that Dion can hit notes that shatter glass—and she does so here—but it's a pleasure to hear her build slowly and remind listeners of her ability to pack volumes of emotion in a whisper.
-A fine single that will add a much-needed touch of class to every station it graces".
+Larry Flick from Billboard called it a "stately ballad" that "woos with romantic lyrics and a melancholy melody that is fleshed out with a weeping flute solo ...
+There's no denying that Dion can hit notes that shatter glass—and she does so here—but it's a pleasure to hear her build slowly and remind listeners of her ability to pack volumes of emotion in a whisper.
+A fine single that will add a much-needed touch of class to every station it graces."